Chimera-tools/ChimPipe/docs/source/manual.rst

 Transcriptome annotation index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 An indexed transcriptome annotation in GEM format has to be provided as input to ChimPipe in order to find reads spanning annotated splice junctions.

-In order to generate it you have to run the *GEMtools transcriptome indexer* ((at ``ChimPipe/bin/gemtools-1.7.1-i3/gemtools``)) on your previously generated GEM indexed genome and its annotation in GTF format, as indicated below.
+We provide some **pre-generated transcriptome indices** for human, mouse and drosophila annotations in the :ref:`Downloads` section, however if your annotation is different, you just need to to run the *GEMtools transcriptome indexer* ((at ``ChimPipe/bin/gemtools-1.7.1-i3/gemtools``)) on your previously generated GEM indexed genome and your annotation in GTF format, as indicated below.

 .. code-block:: bash